 Many people think they need a huge audience to be successful online.
 But did you know that the most successful products online tend to be more niche?
 When you go broad, it’s much easier to get lost in the noise.
 But when you are targeted and precise, you have a much louder voice.

-It can be tempting to go after the large market, but trust me it's harder than it looks.
-Focusing in on a smaller, more targeted group is the way to go.
-In "Crossing the Chasm," by Geoffrey Moore, he talks about the importance of getting early adopters on board.
+It can be tempting to go after the large market, but trust me it’s harder than it looks.
+Focusing on a smaller, more targeted group is the way to go.
+In “Crossing the Chasm,” Geoffrey Moore, talks about the importance of getting early adopters on board.
 Early adopters are a small core, group of people who are passionate about your product.

 Inbound Marketing works best when you can deliver your message to a targeted, niche audience.
 Getting your audience onboard with your message is key to your long-term success.
-In fact, 68% of online buyers will spend considerable time reading content published from a brand or business they that catches their interested.
+In fact, 68% of online buyers will spend considerable time reading content published by a brand or business they that catches their interest.
 (The CMA) Your target niche audience is the group that will carry your message to the masses.
 Before starting with Inbound, make sure you know who benefits most from your product or service.

-Having a great marketing message is pointless if you don't have a compelling product.
-Now, this doesn't mean your product has to have lots of flair; it just needs to meet your prospects needs.
+Having a great marketing message is pointless if you don’t have a compelling product.
+Now, this doesn’t mean your product has to have lots of flair; it just needs to meet your prospect’s needs.

 I’ve seen inbound work in very high-tech innovative industries as well as more traditional, less “sexy” industries.
 What matters is that you have a product to solve a pain point.
 Here are a few questions you can ask about your product to determine how compelling it is.

 - What does a prospect expect from it?

 - What problem does it help them to solve?